bclynch/pomb-old/README.md

 - Need to consider how to retrieve thumbnail for search results.
 Currently the index doesn't give back the relational options.
 Need to figure out how to do so (better) or add a prop on the main post object with a link to the thumbnail.
 - Mobile navbar jacked up
+- Need to redraw geo map on regions when changing region (doesn't destroy the original element)
+- Populating modal for cities on country oage initing twice

 ## Long Term Todos